 GMP-Monitoring Systems

-One of the integral means of ensuring the quality and safety of pharmaceutical products in accordance with GMP requirements is the monitoring of GMP-critical parameters in the manufacturing process.
-This includes various physical parameters of process utilities, manufacturing process and the environment.
+One of the essential means of ensuring the quality and safety of pharmaceutical products in accordance with GMP requirements is the monitoring of GMP-critical parameters during the manufacturing process.
+This includes various physical parameters related to process utilities, the manufacturing process, and the environment.

-Initially, the measurement and evaluation of such monitoring parameters were carried out by manufacturing facility personnel manually at certain intervals in accordance with established operational procedures.
-The performance of this work required significant human resources, and, at the same time, did not provide sufficient reliability, since the frequency of measurements could not be held high, and there was a significant risk of human error, both at the measurement stage and at the stage of interpreting the results obtained.
+Initially, the measurement and evaluation of such monitoring parameters were carried out manually by manufacturing facility personnel at set intervals in accordance with established operational procedures.
+This process required significant human resources and did not provide optimal reliability, as the frequency of measurements could not be high, and there was a considerable risk of human error, both during measurement and in the interpretation of the results.

-With the development of technology, automated monitoring systems are increasingly being used.
-They allow you to keep company staff free from the most primitive routine work, eliminate the human factor and greatly increase the frequency of measurements.
-The frequency of measurements can be high enough for monitoring to be considered continuous, which is gradually becoming a regulatory requirement for more and more systems and processes in the pharmaceutical industry.
+With advances in technology, automated monitoring systems are increasingly being used.
+These systems free company staff from routine tasks, eliminate the human factor, and significantly increase the frequency of measurements.
+The frequency can be high enough for monitoring to be considered continuous, which is gradually becoming a regulatory requirement for more and more systems and processes in the pharmaceutical industry.

 Temperature